Difficult People: A Surefire Way to Get Along

 Dr. Dyer asked things like, “That’s interesting, what brought you to the idea?”
 These kinds of inquiries showed a genuine interest in the other person - not their opposing beliefs.
 He wasn’t going to be converted to the person’s opinion but he could look for similarities rather than differences.

 He would ask questions until there was something he agreed with in the answer.
 When there was none, he’d find something interesting about the person.
-If the person mentioned something in their past he didn’t know, he’d focus there.
+If the person mentioned something in their past that he didn’t know, he’d focus there.
 “I didn’t know you were born in New Jersey.
 How old were you when you left?” - And, that easily, the conversation is in a new direction.

 He wasn’t trying to manipulate the conversation, but genuinely wanting to know more about the person, as a person, not a set of ideals.